Taylor Darling

-Dr. Taylor Darling (née Raynor) is an American and British psychologist and public servant who served in the New York State Assembly representing the 18th District from 2019 to 2024.
+Taylor Darling (née Raynor) is an American psychologist and politician who served in the New York State Assembly representing the 18th District from 2019 to 2024.
 A Democrat, she represents part of Nassau County.

 Early life and education

-Taylor Darling was born to Raulston and Towana Bertley.
+Darling was born in Brooklyn to Raulston and Towana Bertley.
 Her father was of British, Nigerian, and Trinidadian descent and a convert to Judaism.
-She graduated from Spelman College with a Bachelor of Arts in psychology and Hofstra University with a Master of Arts in Industrial/Organizational Psychology.
-She also obtained her Doctorate in Psychology, Educational Leadership & Policy.
+She graduated from Spelman College with a Bachelor of Arts in psychology and Hofstra University with a Master of Arts in industrial/organizational psychology.

 Political career

-Taylor Darling was the first Spelman woman, HBCU graduate and formerly nationally ranked chess player ever elected to the NYS Assembly.
-She challenged incumbent Democratic Assemblymember Earlene Hooper in 2018 and ultimately defeated Hooper in the Democratic primary with 52% of the vote.

-Some of Darling's accomplishments for her district include: